 If you’re in that situation, you might find that a short-term health plan is a good option for bridging the gap until your new plan takes effect.
 Short-term plans won’t cover pre-existing conditions and are not regulated by the Affordable Care Act (ACA).
 But they can provide fairly good coverage for unexpected medical needs during a temporary window when you’d otherwise be uninsured.

-What if my income is too low for subsidies?
+What can I do if my income is too low for ACA subsidies?

-In order to qualify for premium subsidies for a plan purchased in the marketplace, you must not be eligible for Medicaid, premium-free Medicare Part A, or an employer-sponsored plan, and your income has to be at least 100% of the federal poverty level (unless you’re a recent immigrant).
+In order to qualify for premium subsidies for a plan purchased in the marketplace, you must not be eligible for Medicaid, premium-free Medicare Part A, or an employer-sponsored plan – and your income has to be at least 100% of the federal poverty level (unless you’re a recent immigrant).

 In most states, the ACA’s expansion of Medicaid eligibility provides coverage to adults with household income up to 138% of the poverty level, with eligibility determined based on current monthly income.
 So if your income has suddenly dropped to $0, you’ll likely be eligible for Medicaid and could transition to Medicaid when your job-based coverage ends.